 Mutual funds are highly liquid and you can get your money ranging from instant redemption to 3-4 days depending on the fund type.
 If you want very high liquidity, then you can invest money in liquid funds, from where you can redeem in 24 hours.

-This may be a news to many, but Mutual funds industry will overtake Deposits in Banks very soon (may be a decade).
-Right now at the time of writing this article, the money in India mutual funds was around 18 lacs crore, It has doubled in last 4 yrs, and set to grow very fast in the next decade.
+This may be news to many, but the Mutual Fund’s industry will overtake Deposits in Banks very soon (maybe a decade).
+Right now at the time of writing this article, the money in India mutual funds was around 18 lacs crore, It has doubled in the last 4 yrs, and set to grow very fast in the next decade.

-In US, mutual funds are already several times bigger than Fixed deposits and its going to happen in India too over long term.
+In the US, mutual funds are already several times bigger than Fixed deposits and it’s going to happen in India too over the long term.
 So if you still think that mutual funds are some alien concept, then you are wrong.
 It’s very popular now in India and one of the standard investments products.

 Your broker or advisor has no control over your mutual funds.
 You can do redemption on your own by either installing the app of the fund house or through the portal where you have access to.

-In worst case, you can anytime go to fund house office or CAMS/KARVY office and apply for redemption.
+In the worst case, you can anytime go to the fund house office or CAMS/KARVY office and apply for redemption.
 This does not need any approval from anyone.